OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ## Data Storage on iOS

-The protection of sensitive data, such as authentication tokens or private information, is a key focus in mobile security.
-In this chapter, you will learn about the APIs iOS offers for local data storage, as well as best practices for using them.
+The protection of sensitive data, such as authentication tokens and private information, is key for mobile security.
+In this chapter, you'll learn about the iOS APIs for local data storage, and best practices for using them.

 ### Testing Local Data Storage

-As little sensitive data as possible should be saved on permanent local storage.
-However, in most practical scenarios, at least some type of user-related data needs to be stored.
-Fortunately, iOS offers secure storage APIs which allow developers to make use of the cryptographic hardware available in every iOS device.
-Assuming that these APIs are used correctly, key data and files can be secured using hardware-backed 256 bit AES encryption.
+As little sensitive data as possible should be saved in permanent local storage.
+However, in most practical scenarios, at least some user data must be stored.
+Fortunately, iOS offers secure storage APIs, which allow developers to use the cryptographic hardware available on every iOS device.
+If these APIs are used correctly, sensitive data and files can be secured via hardware-backed 256-bit AES encryption.

 #### Data Protection API

-App developers can leverage the iOS *Data Protection* APIs to implement fine-grained access controls for user data stored in flash memory.
-The API is built on top of the Secure Enclave Processor (SEP) that was introduced with the iPhone 5S.
+App developers can leverage the iOS *Data Protection* APIs to implement fine-grained access control for user data stored in flash memory.
+The APIs are built on top of the Secure Enclave Processor (SEP), which was introduced with the iPhone 5S.
 The SEP is a coprocessor that provides cryptographic operations for data protection and key management.
-A device-specific hardware key - the device UID (Unique ID) - is embedded into the secure enclave, ensuring the integrity of data protection even if the operating system kernel is compromised.
+A device-specific hardware key-the device UID (Unique ID)-is embedded in the secure enclave, ensuring the integrity of data protection even when the operating system kernel is compromised.

 The data protection architecture is based on a hierarchy of keys.
-The UID and the user passcode key, which is derived from the user's passphrase using the PBKDF2 algorithm, sits on the top of this hierarchy.
-Together, they can be used to "unlock" so-called class keys which are associated with different device states (e.g. device is locked/unlocked).
+The UID and the user passcode key (which is derived from the user's passphrase via the PBKDF2 algorithm) sit at the top of this hierarchy.
+Together, they can be used to "unlock" so-called class keys, which are associated with different device states (e.g., device locked/unlocked).

-Every file stored in the iOS file system is encrypted with its own individual per-file key, which is contained in the file metadata.
-The metadata is encrypted with the file system key and wrapped with one of the class keys, depending on the protection class selected by the app when creating the file.
+Every file stored on the iOS file system is encrypted with its own per-file key, which is contained in the file metadata.
+The metadata is encrypted with the file system key and wrapped with the class key corresponding to the protection class the app selected when creating the file.

 <img src="Images/Chapters/0x06d/key_hierarchy_apple.jpg" width="500px"/>
 *[iOS Data Protection Key Hierarchy](https://www.apple.com/business/docs/iOS_Security_Guide.pdf "iOS Security Guide")*